0x646e78/sonarq/README.md

 A link to the completed scan will be printed to stdout.
 By default the server will be avaiable on [http://localhost:9000](http://localhost:9000)

 If the required docker images aren't already on disk they will be pulled.
-If you want to pull them as a separate task you can do so with `--pull`.
+If you want to pull them as a separate task you can do so with `--pull`

-The server container can be stopped with `--stop-server` or removed completely with `--kill-server`.
+The server container can be stopped with `--stop-server` or removed completely with `--kill-server`

 ## Install